 The excellent agreement between MRA and DSA findings suggests that unenhanced MRA at 3T is a reliable diagnostic tool for the identification of the primary meningioma feeders.
 MRA at 3T, however, cannot at present replace DSA for the identification of the feeding arteries of intracranial meningiomas.
-The additional information of MRA compared with conventional MR imaging may be useful for evaluating the dural attachment of meningiomas.
+The combined information from MRA and conventional MR imaging may be useful for evaluating the dural attachment of meningiomas.